When the Insurance Company Isn’t Responding to You, How You Can Take Action & Protect Your Rights

 The Bottom Line: Ignored by an Insurer?
 Your Best Bet Is to Get a Lawyer

-When it comes to insurance companies ignoring you or possibly using other bad faith tactics with your claim, it’s best to get an attorney involved.
-Insurance companies and their adjusters specialize in trying to avoid paying claims, and an experienced lawyer will know how to neutralize their bad faith tactics while bringing claims to successful resolutions.
+When insurance companies ignore you or possibly use other bad-faith tactics with your claim, it’s best to get an attorney involved.
+Insurance companies and their adjusters specialize in trying to avoid paying claims, and an experienced lawyer will know how to neutralize their bad-faith tactics while bringing claims to successful resolutions.